Xingbo-Huang/Neural-Network-Numerical-Solvers/Linear Modes Autoencoder/Manual.md

 2. Open either the linear modes autoencoder file best suited for your dataset

 3. Inside the linear modes script, change the import filepath similar to point 1 such that the NN loads the correct training dataset.
-Again chnage the export modal response filepath (export) to a path of your liking.
+Again change the export modal response filepath (export) to a path of your liking.

 4. Run the linear modes autoencoder and chose the modes that make sense and there could be the presence of false modes.